discslab-dl-bench/trace_visuals/README.md

 https://mcgill-my.sharepoint.com/:u:/g/personal/oana_balmau_mcgill_ca/Ecmosl4mMFlDry-HH8oDDDIBKb1ZQJhLQ4s80M-BSa34JQ?e=HeLksK

-Decompress the archives and run
+Decompress the archives in the root of this directory and run the following scripts to generate all plots from the paper.
 ```
 ./generate_timeline_plots.sh
 ./generate_instrumentation_plots.sh